-C.10 The Executive Director - Resources is responsible for the development and maintenance of a Counter Fraud Policy and Whistleblowing Policy - which should be endorsed and approved by the Audit Committee.

-The Head of Paid Service is ultimately accountable for the effectiveness of the Council's arrangements for countering fraud and corruption.

-Chief Officers should ensure that they assess the risk of fraud, corruption and theft in their service areas and reduce these risks by implementing strong internal controls.
+- C.27 The Section 151 Officer is responsible for the development and maintenance of a Counter Fraud Policy and Whistleblowing Policy which should be endorsed and approved by the Audit Committee. - C.28 The Head of Paid Service (Chief Executive) is ultimately accountable for the effectiveness of the Council's arrangements for countering fraud and corruption.
+The Council promotes a culture that will not tolerate fraud or corruption. - C.29 Chief Officers should ensure that this policy is adhered to and that they assess the risk of fraud, corruption and theft in their service areas reducing these risks by implementing strong internal controls.

-Chief Officers are responsible for reporting all suspected fraud or financial irregularity in their service areas to the Internal Audit function.
+Specifically they are must report all suspected fraud or financial irregularity in their service areas to the Head of Internal Audit.
+The Head of Internal Audit will report significant matters to the Section 151 Officer, Head of Paid Service (Chief Executive), the Executive and the Audit Committee.

-Public bodies, such as this Authority, are required to have a Whistleblowing policy and to ensure that employees are not victimised or dismissed for raising their concerns internally.
+C.30 Public bodies, such as this Council, are required to have a Whistleblowing policy and to ensure that employees are not victimised or dismissed for raising their concerns internally.

-The Executive Director - Resources is responsible for overseeing the effectiveness of the Council's governance arrangements - this includes the Council's whistleblowing arrangements.
-The Internal Audit function is responsible for maintaining the whistleblowing reporting arrangements.
+The Section 151 Officer is responsible for overseeing the effectiveness of the Council's governance arrangements - this includes the Council's whistleblowing arrangements.
+The Counter Fraud function is responsible for maintaining the whistleblowing reporting arrangements.

-The Executive Audit Committee will scrutinise the effectiveness of the Authority's Counter Fraud and Whistleblowing arrangements.
+- C.31 The Audit Committee will scrutinise the effectiveness of the Council's Counter Fraud and Whistleblowing arrangements. - C.32 The associated guidance on Risk Management and Internal Control can be found in Financial Procedure 2 Risk Management and Internal Control.